mohammadmonjil/Implementation-and-Formal-Correctness-of-a-Floating-Point-Adder/README.md

 **Rational_Denormalized**: works on denormalized mantissas (with the hidden 1 restored explicitly).

 ## Intermediate Theorems
 To prove the correctness of the floating point adder, a number of intermediate theorems relating to different operations of the algoritms were proved.
+The major theorems are as follows:

 1. **Denormalization correctness**
 ```
    Rational_Normalized(S,M,E) = Rational_Denormalized(Denormalization(S,M,E))